spettersson/splunk4patientprivacy/data_guide.md

 SHOULD_LINEMERGE = false  # Single-line logs do not need merging.
 ```

-For **multi-line logs**, `SHOULD_LINEMERGE = true` may be required.
+For **multi-line logs**, `SHOULD_LINEMERGE = true` (and other configurations) may be required.
 See [Splunk Docs](https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/Configureeventlinebreaking#:~:text=When%20you%20set%20SHOULD_LINEMERGE%20to%20the%20default%20of%20true%2C%20use%20these%20additional%20settings%20to%20define%20line%20breaking%20behavior.).

 ---